 - 1/2 tsp salt

-While the elbow macaroni is draining prepare the cheese sauce in the original pot that you cooked the macaroni in.
+- While the elbow macaroni is draining prepare the cheese sauce in the original pot that you cooked the macaroni in.
 First melt the butter on low-medium heat.
-Then, add the flour and let cook for approximately 3 mins.
+Then, whisk in the flour and let cook for approximately 3 mins.

 - Stir in 2 cups of milk.
 Continue stirring on low-medium heat until mixture begins to thicken.